How to Write a Video Brief in 2025: A Complete Guide for Businesses & Creators

 Does it spark off the kind of vibe or emotion you’re looking for?

-Such emotion can include hunger, pity, joy, worry, caution, excitement, feelings of mellowness, fatigue, concern, bravery, confidence, insecurity, laughter, the list goes on.
+Such emotions can include hunger, pity, joy, worry, caution, excitement, feelings of mellowness, fatigue, concern, bravery, confidence, insecurity, laughter,and the list goes on.

-The video does not need to predominantly express only one emotion, after all, you’re telling a story to an audience with the aim of getting just the right reaction from them!
+The video does not need to express only one emotion; after all, predominantly, you’re telling a story to an audience to get just the right reaction from them!
 And I bet you’ll know when you have that video.

 Lastly

 Creating a video brief doesn’t have to be a hectic, painstaking process.
-With the right kind of help and guidance, this is an easy process which anyone – absolutely anyone can do.
+With the right kind of help and guidance, this is an easy process that anyone can do, regardless of their background.

 PS: If you should need any advice on how to get through this task, just reach out and our team will be delighted to engage you through the process!